3TUSK/Temp-l10n/README.md

 I keep the right to remove file to response original author's request.

 If there's no more problem, all language file should inherit licence from which the file(s) originally belongs to.

+If there is no information about license, all language file without license should be under CC-BY-NC-SA 3.0.